jverzani/JGUI.jl/README.md

 The expression can be a Winston plot object or any other object.
-Plot objects are plotted in a display, other objects are displayed as usual.
+Plot objects are plotted in a display, other objects are displayed as text.

 ## A simplified GUI interface

-The `Tk` package provides a relatively easy to learn means to produce GUIs, but hopefully the `JGUI` package makes it easier without sacrificing too much.
+Though, the `Tk` package provides a relatively easy to learn means to produce GUIs, this package makes provides a small API for creating GUIS that makes it even easier without sacrificing too much.
 (The `JGUI` interface is primarily concerned with controls, and not things like a canvas widget.)
+The API is written to allow (in theory) other GUI toolkits to be used.

 ## Examples